-Faculty Handbook for Academic Year 2016-17
+Faculty Handbook for Academic Year 2023-24

-Effective: July 1, 2016
+Effective: July 1, 2023

-This Handbook will be reviewed annually by an ad hoc Working Group created jointly by the Faculty Senate President and Provost.
-The Group will review the document and recommend changes to the Faculty Senate.
-The Senate will then consider the recommendations and take action no later than their regular May meeting.
+This handbook will be reviewed annually by the Faculty Handbook Committee whose composition is specified in the Bylaws.
+The committee will review the document and recommend changes to Faculty Senate.
+The senate will then consider the recommendations and take action no later than their regular May meeting.
 This process ensures that the Faculty Handbook will be reviewed, updated, and affirmed for use prior to the beginning of each academic year.

-Through shared governance, this Faculty Handbook was approved by Faculty Senate and Interim Provost Schulte on April 1, 2016.
+Through shared governance, this Faculty Handbook was approved by Faculty Senate on May 5 and by Chancellor Palmer on August 11, 2023

+Maren Haavig, Provost

-Maren Haavig, Faculty Senate President
+Jennifer Ward, Faculty Senate President